MiDataInt/mdi-desktop-app/docs/options/server-connection.md

 ### Identify Key File (advanced)

-If supported by your server, you may elect to provide the complete local path to a secure SSH key file, which will allow you to log in to the server without having to type a password (not supported by UM Great Lakes).
+If supported by your server, you may provide the complete local path to a secure SSH key file, which will allow you to log into the server without having to type a password.

+Please consult your server administrator for how to set up an SSH key.

+SSH keys are not supported by UM Great Lakes.